Sign In Register

 Safety Score1.0 / 5.0

-St. Paul has an average annual temperature of 54°F (12°C).
+St. Paul experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 34°F in January while summers reach 73°F in July.
-Annual precipitation is 45.9 inches.
+The area gets 305 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 45.9 inches (wetter than the 38-inch national average).
+The area receives 12.4 inches of snow annually.
 Air quality is rated Good with a median AQI of 35.
+The city sits at an elevation of 1,496 feet.

 Temperature